 Challenge your kids to see who’s the better guesser.

 9. Play “What Would You Buy?”

 Another easy game to pass the time in the airport is “What Would You Buy?”
-Basically, tell your kids they each have a pretend $1000 (or whatever amount you want to use), then walk around the terminal looking at the various shops and food counters.
-At each one, ask them “What would you buy here?”
+Basically, pretend each kid has $1000 (or whatever amount you want to use), then walk around the terminal looking at the various shops and food counters.
+Ask them “What would you buy here?”

 10. Play “Color Bags”

-In Color Cars, I assign a point value for different color cars and had him see how fast he could get to 1000 points.
+In Color Cars, I assign a point value to different colored cars passing by.
+My son then sees how fast he can get to 1000 points.
 We play this game anytime we are waiting somewhere with a view of a street.
 I am always amazed at how long this game keeps him busy.